-Figure 2: BCDS Model Development Approach

-During Phase 1, the team extracts and segments data to ensure sufficient claimants with relevant claimed contentions and adjudication decisions are included to form distinct development and test data sets.
-The team next synthesizes the data within the development data set to form a high-resolution feature set (i.e., values are calculated to the highest level of precision offered from the underlying data: in this case, time periods were calculated in days where defined by starting and end dates).
+During Phase 1, the team will extract and segment data to ensure sufficient claimants with relevant claimed contentions and adjudication decisions are included to form distinct development and test data sets.
+The team will next synthesize the data within the development data set to form a high-resolution feature set (i.e., calculate values to the highest level of precision offered from the underlying data: in this case, calculate time periods in days where defined by starting and end dates).

 During Phase 2, the team aggregates the development data to form unique, numbered patterns, and aligns the patterns with the corresponding CDDs.
-Sensitivity and optimization analyses are next conducted on each feature to identify the relevant impact of the feature on accuracy, and the extent to which the feature can be aggregated to increase the rate at which a pattern is re-used across test data without compromising the model’s predictive accuracy.
+Sensitivity and optimization analyses will be conducted on each feature to identify the relevant impact of the feature on accuracy and the extent to which the feature can be aggregated to increase the rate at which a pattern is re-usable across test data without compromising the model’s predictive accuracy.
 For example, storing the period between the claim date and last CDD in years rather than days.

-During Phase 3, the team optimizes the model to maximize ‘rate of use” within the context of target through-put and accuracy performance parameters.
+During Phase 3, the team will optimize the model to maximize “rate of use” within the context of target throughput and accuracy performance parameters.
 The confidence level of pattern sets are a function of repetition (or “rate of use”) relative to the size of the sample (number of claims eligible for modeling).

-During Phase 4, the team tests the model against an entirely separate set of verification data to verify that the performance results initially obtained during optimization are replicated, and confidence levels are sustained.
-The government is also provided the model to afford its analysts an opportunity conduct independent analyses of the models.
+During Phase 4, the team will test the model against an entirely separate set of verification data to confirm the initial performance results during optimization as well as maintaining sustained confidence levels.
+The government will be provided the model so its analysts can conduct independent analyses of the models.

 BCDS Pattern-Matching Architecture

-The BCDS pattern-matching modeling architecture relies on replicated fact patterns for similar conditions and claim adjudicatory histories, and the consistent promulgation of ratings for such fact patterns by VA employees to reliably predict ratings (without subjecting the claim to additional substantiation and human evaluation).
+The BCDSS pattern-matching modeling architecture relies on replicated fact patterns for similar conditions and claim adjudicatory histories, and the consistent promulgation of ratings for such fact patterns by VA employees to reliably predict ratings (without subjecting the claim to additional substantiation and human evaluation).
 A relatively small number of claim attributes, and established facts contained in the claimant’s filing history comprise these patterns.
-The rating of a specific condition within the target claim is obtained by establishing the fact pattern of the claim using a predefined set of attributes, and matching it to a specific historical pattern and the rating that most often results.
-This BCDS pattern-matching architecture is composed of three major components:
+The BCDSS team obtains the rating of a specific condition within the target claim by establishing the fact pattern of the claim using a predefined set of attributes and matching it to a specific historical pattern and the rating that most often results.
+This BCDSS pattern-matching architecture is composed of three major components:

 A set of claim-specific features, and the associated specifications for calculating the values for these features.
-These features relate to the claim that will be subject to predictive modeling – the target claim.
+These features relate to the claim that will be subject to predictive modeling, i.e., the target claim.

-A set of claimant specific features, and the associated specifications for calculating the values for these features.
-These features relate to attributes of the claimants filing history, including decisions contained in prior claims for similar conditions, the period of elapsed time between the target claim and prior decisions, the place of the target claim in the sequence of relevant claims in the claimant’s adjudication history, etc.
+A set of claimant specific features and the associated specifications for calculating the values for these features.
+These features relate to attributes of the claimant’s filing history, including decisions contained in prior claims for similar conditions, the period of elapsed time between the target claim and prior decisions, the place of the target claim in the sequence of relevant claims in the claimant’s adjudication history, etc.

 The Decision Determination Matrix (DDM) or set of predictive patterns and related CDDs for the modeled condition.
 The columns of the DDM constitute the various features as well as the CDD and their performance attributes.
 The rows are the unique combinations of values that constitute the predictive patterns.